-“I beleive that mandalas are of the most powerful modes for the raising of consciousness and the igniting of collaboration.
-The principles of the mandala underly the designs and collaborative mobilizations that I orchestrate.”
+“I believe that mandalas are of the most powerful modes for the raising of consciousness and the igniting of collaboration.
+The principles of the mandala underly the regenerative designs and collaborations that I orchestrate.”

 What are mandalas?

 Mandalas are an ancient and sacred art that can be found in cultures and religions around the world.
 A mandala can be as simple as a circle drawn in the sand, as beautiful as a cathedral rose window, or as sophisticated as a multi-terraced, pyramid temple like like those of the Aztecs or Mayans.
 Working with a blossoming circular mandalas unfold outwards from the centre, taking a flow of their own.
 Mandalas are an art that organically involves symbolism, color-meaning, and numerology.
 Meaning hangs in the spaces between the radial geometrical symmetry of a mandala.